Best Health Insurance for Pregnant Women (2026)

 How We Chose the Best Health Insurance for Pregnant Women

-Affordability score (50%): Healthcare costs impact your budget most when planning for delivery and newborn expenses.
-We evaluate three cost factors that roll up into your overall affordability score:
+Affordability score (50%): Health care costs hit hardest when planning for delivery and newborn expenses.
+Three cost factors: monthly premium, deductible and maximum out-of-pocket, roll up into the affordability score.

 • Monthly premium: The provider with the lowest average monthly cost scores highest since reducing premiums frees up money for baby expenses.